itsAhtesham/Image-resize/README.md

 # Image-resize

-Python code to 1.resize our image
+Python code to resize our image